joedolson/my-calendar/src/readme.txt

 4. Visit My Calendar -> Help for assistance with shortcode options or widget configuration.

 == Changelog ==

+= 3.3.12 =

+* Bug fix: Find title and find event should use nearest event, not first event.
+* Bug fix: Title replacement used event ID improperly if mc_id not passed.
+* Bug fix: Seed GUID with home_url.
+* Bug fix: Don't throw warnings if host/author ID no longer exists.
+* Bug fix: Handle recurring event codes if passed from event importer.

 = 3.3.11 =